 Online classes are composed of video recordings or live lectures supplemented with readings and assessments that students can complete on their own schedules.

 Prospective students should check whether a school’s LMS is accessible on mobile devices so they have the option to complete coursework anytime, anywhere.
-They will also likely need a strong, dedicated internet connection and know if they required specific software or applications, such as a word processor or Excel plug-ins.
+They will also likely need a strong, dedicated Internet connection and know if they require specific software or applications, such as a word processor or Excel plug-ins.

-The shift to remote instruction that due to the coronavirus is not typical of online education.
+The shift to remote instruction, made necessary by the coronavirus, is not typical of online education.
 Students are experiencing an online format as a result of the pandemic which is categorized as “emergency remote teaching.”
 This has forced instructors to shift from either a face-to-face or hybrid environment to be carried out fully online.
 Students that were not necessarily expecting to complete their courses online now must do so.
 Experts say that future coursework will be revamped into online offerings rather than content that was hastily crammed into the format.